jrwdunham/tegere/README.rst

        2 steps passed, 1 failed, 0 untested

-As illustrated above, the execution of features entails a side-effect: the outcome of said execution is written to stdout.
-The return value of ``run``, on the other hand, is data: a step execution map detailing how long each step took, the context value it returned, and whether it passed or failed.
+As illustrated above, the execution of features entails a side-effect: the outcome of the execution is written to stdout.
+The return value of ``run``, on the other hand, is data: a ``:tegere.runner/run`` data structure that details how long each step took, the context value it returned, and whether it passed or failed.

-An optional third argument --- a configuration map --- may be passed to ``run``.
+An optional third argument (a configuration map) may be passed to ``run``.
 Setting the boolean key ``tegere.runner/stop`` to ``true`` will cause TeGere to stop feature execution after the first failure.
 The value of ``:tegere.query/query-tree`` may be a boolean search tree (see the spec_) that